Congratulations to the national winners of the 2023 Awards! View your results.

 Tips for Preventing Copyright & Plagiarism Violations

-• For both visual and written submissions, always cite all sources, whether the source is protected by copyright or not.
+• Always cite all sources, whether the source is protected by copyright or not.

-• Educators: if a classroom assignment involves any copying of another artist or writer’s work, even if it’s just for the purpose of practicing and learning, please direct students not to submit these works to the Scholastic Awards.
+• If a classroom assignment involves any copying of another artist or writer’s work, even if it’s just for the purpose of practicing and learning, please do not to enter these works into the Scholastic Awards.

 • The Alliance for Young Artists & Writers uses the following definitions for Copyright and Plagiarism:

 • Copyright is a form of legal protection prohibiting others from copying one’s creative work without permission.
-A copyright is a property right.
+A copyright is an intellectual property right.
 Copyright law grants the creator of an original work the exclusive rights for its use and distribution.

 • Plagiarism is an ethical violation resulting from failure to cite sources and engaging in the act of passing someone else’s work or ideas off as one’s own.
 This applies even if you have only copied a part, rather than the whole, of another’s work.